gitter-badger/BeamBot/README.md

 * Add settings & ability to change default command responses (^)

 * Add [[count]], [[currency]] custom response variable

+* Fix bug in the response-monitoring code where it won't show emoticons as text in terminal output (micro bug, lines 203-204 in beambot.py)

 * Anything else I can't think of at this time but is still applicable